nhejazi/medoutcon/paper/paper.md

 industry with access to state-of-the-art statistical methodology for causal mediation analysis.

-# Causal Mediation Effects: From the Natural to the Interventional
+# Natural and Interventional Causal Mediation Effects

 To evaluate the causal effects of exposures on an outcome variable through mediating pathways, let's consider a dataset of $n$ units, where the observed